singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 {% include lazyload.html image_src="https://i.imgur.com/2bDtkX4.png" image_alt="KNN algorithm Head of dataframe" image_title="KNN algorithm Head of dataframe" %}

-The head of the data clearly says that we have a few variables and a target class which contain different classes for given parameters.
+The head of the data clearly says that we have a few variables and a target class that contain different classes for given parameters.

 ### Why normalize/ standardize the variables for KNN

-As we can already see that the data in the data frame is not standardize, if we don't normalize the data the outcome will be fairly different and we won't be able to get the correct results.
+As we can already see that the data in the data frame is not standardized, if we don't normalize the data the outcome will be fairly different and we won't be able to get the correct results.

 This happens because some feature have a good amount of deviation in them (values range from 1-1000).
 This will lead to a very bad plot producing a lot of defects in the model.